 “Far and away the best prize that life has to offer is the chance to work hard at work worth doing” Theodore Roosevelt

-Some men won’t like this, but when it comes down to the crunch, most men really are lazy, untrained to put in the kind of commitment and dedication that’s required to create the life they dream about.
-So it stays just that.
+You may not like what I’m about to say, but when it comes down to the crunch most men are lazy.
+Untrained to put in the kind of commitment and dedication that’s required to create the life they dream about.
+So it stays just a dream.

 Most Men Are Too Lazy to Fulfil Their Highest Potential

-I know this, because I spent along time living the easy life, making do, buying into the limited ideas and beliefs about what was possible for me, past down from my parents, school teachers, society etc. The thing is the longer I believed those stories, the worse life felt.
-It took me many years to learn hard work was part of the way out.
+How do I know this…because I spent along time living the easy life, making do, buying into the limited ideas and beliefs about what was possible for me, past down from my parents, school teachers, society etc. The thing is the longer I believed those stories, the worse life felt.
+It took me many years to learn that overcoming illusory fear and hard work was part of the way out.

 It was this idea which struck me last night, whilst watching The Toughest Job on Earth.
-An inspiring BBC program which, compares jobs in the UK to the same professions in other parts of the world.
-Week after week this program demonstrates what men (and women) are truly capable of when necessity calls.
+An inspiring BBC program comparing jobs in the UK to the same professions in other parts of the world.

 We Have So Much More To Give